-YOGA CLASSES DESCRIPTIONS:
+YOGA CLASS DESCRIPTIONS:

 Level 1: Is a great class for beginners and more experienced students who wish to create a strong foundation by working on the basics.
 This is a more traditional yoga practice where a set of poses are given in a specific order.
 Classes begin with Sun Salutations then standing postures and end with some basic seated postures from the Ashtanga primary series.
 Modifications will be given.
 Much of the knowledge learned in this class can be used in most yoga classes.

-Level 2:Good class for experienced beginners and experienced yogis looking to build on the basics learned in Level 1.
-Classes begin with Sun Salutation and flow into standing poses, sitting postures and end with some of the closing series postures.
+Level 2: Is a good class for experienced beginners and experienced yogis looking to build on the basics learned in Level 1.
+Classes begin with Sun Salutation and flow into standing poses, sitting postures, and end with some of the closing series postures.
 Shoulder stand, full backbend, and headstand may be included.

-Physically Increases flexibility, circulation, and range of motion and offers a simple and safe method to unlock tight and painful muscles while reeducating and helping restore healthy and supportive movements through body and mind.
+Hanna Somatic Yoga: Somatic Yoga offers an effective method of reeducating the body and mind through gentle exercises reducing stress, anxiety and relieving chronic pain.
+Somatic yoga is suitable for all levels (beginners and advanced students).
+Soma means “the body experienced from within”.
+Somatic yoga provides a better sense of body awareness, clam and well being.
+Somatic yoga physically increases flexibility, circulation, and range of motion and offers a simple and safe method to unlock tight and painful muscles while reeducating and helping restore healthy and supportive movements through body and mind.

 Community Yoga: A donation only class.
 Most classes will be taught on Sunday’s by one of our Teacher Trainees enrolled in the Birmingham Yoga Teacher Training Program.
 This intro vinyasa flow class will be geared for Beginners, though all levels are welcome.